lindemer/securecare/src/util/README.md

   3. The client verifies the SUIT manifest and parses the size and remote URI of the specified firmware image.
 These values are used to initiate the firmware download using another `block2` request.

 The simplest way to run this example is to generate a SUIT manifest with the `suit-cli` tool which specifies the demo server's IPv6 address as the remote host of the firmware image.
 This image can then be hosted as a `GET` resource on the same server bu placing it in the designated directory.

+## Example Usage
+This example uses the OpenThread border router as the demo server machine.

+  1. Run `make` from the `src/demo` directory to flash the bootloader, master boot record and application code to a connected nRF52840 device.
+The application binary will be placed in `src/demo/app/build`.
+  2. Copy `src/demo/app/build/app.bin` to the `src/util` directory (on the border router) to host it using the demo server.
+  3. Run `sudo ip addr add fd00::1 dev eth0` on the border router to give the demo server a routable IPv6 address from the Thread network.
+  4. Run `./build/suit-cli -k ../../keyriv.pem -n 0 -u coap://[fd00::1]/app.bin -i app.bin > manifest.cbor` from the `src/util` directory to generate a manifest for the application binary.
+  5. Run `./build/demo-server` to start the server.
+  6. (Optional) Run `JLinkRTTLogger` on the machine connected to the nRF52840 to view logs in real time.
+Use the following settings: device name `NRF52840_XXAA`, target interface `SWD`, channel `0`, output file `/dev/stdout`.
+  7. Reset the device to initiate the DFU process.